Here are the first round 2021 Ohio high school football playoff pairings

-(WJW) — Believe it or not, the first round of the OHSAA football playoffs are soon upon us.
+(WJW) — Believe it or not, the first round of the Ohio High School Athletic Association football playoffs are soon upon us.

-Division I, II, III and IV games are Friday, Oct.
-29, while Division V, VI and VII games are Saturday, Oct.
-30. All games kick off at 7 p.m.
+First we’ve got Division I, II, III and IV Ohio games on Friday, Oct.
+29, with Division V, VI and VII games taking place the next day.
+All games are set for 7 p.m.

-Take a look at the game pairings below (games listed with regional seed and overall record):
+Take a look at the game pairings below as offered directly from OHSAA:

 Division 1, Region 1